smudge/decks/so-you-want-to-give-a-conference-talk.md

 ???

-- So, I'll get to the idea part later, but first I think it would be helpful to just go over the strucutre of the proposal.
+- So, I'll get to the idea part later, but first I think it would be helpful to just go over just the strucuture of the proposal itself.
 - Not all conferences use the same format, but you should be able to get the gist by looking at my RailsConf proposal.
 - And as always, everyone will approach this process differently, so don't focus too much on the particulars of my own proposal.